Running a Virtual Recording Studio

 The best news of all is that the virtual recording studio is the one that is simultaneously more advanced AND more affordable.
 In fact, odds are incredibly high that you already own a virtual recording studio.

-If you have a computer with a sound card and any kind of microphone, then your virtual recording studio is probably sitting in a room in your house, or on your laptop.
+If you have a computer with a sound card or external audio interface, and any kind of microphone, then your virtual recording studio is probably sitting in a room in your house, or on your laptop.

 At the risk of over-simplifying it, the process goes something like this:

 - Open your recording software that might have cost you anywhere between $0 and $50 to start out with.

 - Speak, sing, or play an instrument in front of a microphone that is hooked up to your computer via a USB cable (or to your iPhone, iPad, or iPod touch if you have the IK Multimedia iRig Mic!).

 - Save your finished song, voice-over, or whatever audio you were recording.

 Speed, quality and ease are the benefits of the virtual recording studio.
 And if you are collaborating with others on a project involving audio, there is no better way to do it than virtually.

 Say you need someone with that movie-announce voice to do the intro and "outtro" of your podcast or radio show.
 Just send that person (if you don't know them already, you can hire them from places like Voices.com...all in cyberspace) the script via e-mail.

 They record your script and send it back to you via e-mail.
 Now all you have to do is insert the movie-announcer voice into your recording software, put some royalty-free background music behind it (or even music you composed and recorded), and voila, you have a professional podcast or radio show introduction and closer, all done in the virtual world; no tapes or CDs to mail back and forth, etc.